ecdye/macSubtitleOCR/README.md

 ### Building the Project

 > [!IMPORTANT]
-> macSubtitleOCR requires Swift 6, FFmpeg, and an M series processor.
+> macSubtitleOCR requires Swift 6 support to compile

 To build macSubtitleOCR, follow these steps: